logdna/logdna-cli/README.md

 ## Using the CLI

 Go to the [LogDNA website](https://logdna.com), select your OS and follow the instructions.
-You can also type: `logdna --help`
+You can also type: `logdna --help` or `node index --help` using the source.

 ## Building